 What Can You Recycle?

 We are always working to reduce our waste volume by looking for alternative waste streams.
 Day-to-day, everyone on campus has access to paper, cans, bottles, and plastic containers recycling.
+For more information about what is recyclable on campus, read the FAQ.
 Recycling also has programs for the following University owned items: electronics, CFL, cell phones, batteries, and ink jet and toner cartridges.
-To get more information on how to recycle these items contact email@example.com
+To get more information on how to recycle these items contact firstname.lastname@example.org

 When possible, our designers choose products that contain recycled, and many times recyclable, materials.
 New products with recycled content are entering the market every day and our staff works to keep themselves informed of these changes.
 In addition to choosing new products that contain recycled material, usable unwanted office furniture is saved and stored on campus and is made available to anyone interested in remodeling their office space on a tight budget.
 If you are interested in previously used furniture, please contact Al Motel.

 For end of the year student move out, we provide donation bins for unwanted non-perishable food and household goods.
 Items are sorted by members of the Villanova community and given to local charities.
 In 2013 we donated over 16,000 pounds of goods.